Chart Color Schemes

 The level of cultural diversity witnessed in Surrey Hills was found to be above average when compared nationally for a number of language and cultural background related metrics

-Surrey Hills has a higher cultural diversity than most local areas, with 27.5% of its population born overseas and 20.9% speaking a language other than English at home.
-Christianity is the predominant religion in Surrey Hills, making up 45.5% of the population.
-However, Judaism is significantly overrepresented compared to Greater Melbourne figures, comprising 0.3%.
+Surrey Hills had a higher cultural diversity compared to most other local areas, with 27.5% of its population born overseas and 20.9% speaking a language other than English at home.
+Christianity was the predominant religion in Surrey Hills as of 2016, making up 45.5% of the population.
+Judaism, however, was notably overrepresented compared to Greater Melbourne, comprising 0.3% of Surrey Hills' population versus 1.0%.

 Frequently Asked Questions - Diversity